istio/old_mixer_repo/doc/dev/adapters.md

 ## Generated Go code

-Individual templates are processed in order to produce four Go artifacts.
+Individual templates are processed in order to produce four Go artifacts:

 * *Instance* struct: This defines the data that is passed to the adapters at request time.
 Mixer constructs objects of the `Instance` type, based on the request attributes and operator configuration.